Martha Coakley

 Martha Mary Coakley (born July 14, 1953) is an American lobbyist, lawyer, and former politician who served as Attorney General of Massachusetts from 2007 to 2015.
 Prior to serving as Attorney General, she was District Attorney of Middlesex County from 1999 to 2007.

-Coakley was the Democratic nominee in the 2010 special election to fill the United States Senate seat long held by Ted Kennedy (and held in the interim by Paul G. Kirk).
-Coakley was defeated 52% to 47% by Republican Scott Brown in what was widely considered an upset.
-She won reelection as Attorney General in the 2010 general election.
-Coakley was the Democratic nominee for governor in 2014 but lost to Republican Charlie Baker.
-Coakley was a lobbyist for the e-cigarette company Juul until June of 2022.
+Coakley was elected as Attorney General of Massachusetts in 2006.
+She was the Democratic nominee in the 2010 special election to fill the United States Senate seat long held by fellow Democrat Ted Kennedy (and held in the interim by Paul G. Kirk), but was defeated 52% to 47% by Republican Scott Brown in what was considered a major upset, after a campaign in which her efforts and dedication came under heavy criticism.
+The loss represented a 22-point decrease in support from Kennedy's last re-election campaign.
+She was re-elected as Attorney General in 2010.

+Coakley ran for Governor of Massachusetts in 2014, winning the Democratic nomination but losing the general election in another upset to Republican Charlie Baker.
+Coakley was a lobbyist for the e-cigarette company Juul until June 2022.

-Early life
+Early life and career

 Coakley was born in Pittsfield, Massachusetts, to Edward J. and Phyllis E. Coakley.
 Her father was a World War II veteran, Korean War veteran, and small business owner.
 Her mother was a homemaker.
 When Coakley was one year old, she and her parents moved to North Adams.
 There, she attended St. Joseph's School and Drury High School, graduating in June 1971.

-Early career

-Coakley graduated cum laude with a B.A. from Williams College in 1975 and a J.D. from Boston University School of Law in 1979.
+Coakley graduated cum laude with a Bachelor of Arts from Williams College in 1975 and a Juris Doctor from Boston University School of Law in 1979.
 In the summer of 1978, while a law student, Coakley clerked for the law firm of Donovan and O'Connor of Adams, Massachusetts.
 After graduating from law school, Coakley began work as an associate at the law firm of Parker, Coulter, Daley & White and later practiced at Goodwin Procter—both in Boston, Massachusetts.